 - Tidal Wave.
 Ford bought all the advertising time on TV for the launch of the Mustang.
 They also gave the cars to Radio DJs who in turned talked about the car on the radio.
 One even complained about not getting one so much Ford gave him one.

 - Questions.
-Only ask 2 questions on ever survey.
+Only ask 2 questions on every survey.
 How did you first hear about us?
 Would you go out of your way to recommend our product to a friend?

 What has been the best buzz campaign ever?
-One random commenter gets this book mailed from me;)
+One random commenter gets a Buzz Marketing book mailed from me

 Want More?
 Get new articles via email: